 Educational Approaches

-Modern educational approaches emphasize conceptual understanding and problem-solving skills rather than rote memorization.
+Modern educational approaches highlight conceptual understanding and problem-solving skills rather than rote memorization.
 Teaching factors and factorization involves using visual aids, hands-on activities, and real-world examples to help students develop a deeper understanding of the concepts.

 Real-World Applications in Data Science